- Latin America

 So, here I go!

 Vera Dedyulya is 27 years old from Toronto, Canada, with an associate's degree in Hotel Management.
-She has already changed her born-at-city for new adventures twice (firstly moved to Lithuania, then to Canada) before taking the new challenge of teaching English in Atacama desert, Chile.
+She has already moved internationally twice in search of new adventures (first to Lithuania, then to Canada) before taking on the new challenge of teaching English in the Atacama desert in Chile.

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.